-The Academy of American Poets is the largest membership-based nonprofit organization fostering an appreciation for contemporary poetry and supporting American poets.
-For over three generations, the Academy has connected millions of people to great poetry through programs such as National Poetry Month, the largest literary celebration in the world; Poets.org, the Academy’s popular website; American Poets, a biannual literary journal; and an annual series of poetry readings and special events.
-Since its founding, the Academy has awarded more money to poets than any other organization.
+The Academy of American Poets is the nation’s leading champion of poets and poetry with supporters in all fifty states and beyond.
+For over three generations, the organization has connected millions of people to great poetry through programs such as National Poetry Month, the largest literary celebration in the world; Poets.org, one of the leading poetry sites online; American Poets, a biannual magazine; an annual series of poetry readings and special events; and its education programs.

 Marie Bullock founded the organization after returning to the United States from her studies at the Sorbonne in Paris.
-Concerned about the lack of financial support given to poets in America and their inability to make a living from their art, she decided to take action.
-With the advice of friends such as poets Edwin Arlington Robinson and Joseph Auslander (the first Consultant in Poetry to the Library of Congress), Mrs. Bullock drew up the plans and started raising funds to advocate for the importance of poetry and the survival of individual poets.
+Concerned about the lack of financial support given to poets in America, she decided to take action.
+With the advice of friends such as poets Edwin Arlington Robinson and Joseph Auslander (the first Consultant in Poetry to the Library of Congress), Bullock drew up the plans and started raising funds to advocate for the importance of poetry and support poets.

-In 1963, Elizabeth Kray was hired as the organization’s first executive director.
+In 1963, Elizabeth “Betty” Kray was hired as the organization’s first Executive Director.
 Betty Kray was a legendary promoter of poetry, especially through poetry readings; during her tenure at the Academy of American Poets she was instrumental in putting both the organization and the art of poetry on the cultural map.
-Under Betty's leadership, the organization launched a groundbreaking reading series at the Guggenheim Museum (1963), the first national touring circuits for poets (1965), the first Poets-in-the-Schools program (1966), the Walt Whitman Award (1975), and the Harold Morton Landon Translation Award (1976).
+Under Kray’s leadership, the organization launched a groundbreaking reading series at the Guggenheim Museum (1963), the first national touring circuits for poets (1965), the first Poets-in-the-Schools program (1966), the Walt Whitman Award (1975), and the Harold Morton Landon Translation Award (1976).